 // Given the plaintext P=123, the ciphertext C is :

 C = (123^17) % 3233 = 855;

 Hacking an RSA cipher is possible only with small prime numbers.
 It is considered impossible to hack RSA if it makes use of large numbers.

-Following are the reasons which makes it difficult to hack RSA cipher
+The following are the reasons which make it difficult to hack RSA cipher

-- Brute force attack is not feasible as there are too many keys to try.
+- A brute force attack is not feasible as there are too many keys to try.
 This consumes a lot of time and resources.

-- Dictionary attack is not possible since the keys are numeric and do not make use of any characters.
+- A dictionary attack is not possible since the keys are numeric and do not make use of any characters.

 - Since a single encrypted block constitutes various characters, Frequency analysis of the characters is very difficult.